 Hon.
 Daniel Dank, was born in 1985 in Cologne, Germany, is a trained economist who later developed a diplomatic, consular, and humanitarian career focused on international relations between Africa and Europe.

 He studied economics at the University of Applied Sciences Cologne, earning his degree as a Diploma-Economist.
-He subsequently completed an M.B.A. and has also been awarded an honorary doctorate (Doctor honoris causa) in recognition of his philanthropic and international engagement in Africa.
+He subsequently completed an M.B.A. and has also been awarded an honorary doctorate degree (Doctor honoris causa) in recognition of his philanthropic and international engagement in Africa.
 For professional and protocol purposes, he is usually styled as “Honorable Daniel Dank” or “Hon.
 Daniel Dank.”

 Over the last decade and a half, Hon.
 Dank’s diplomatic and advisory activities have followed a trajectory that combines consular responsibilities with substantive economic-policy engagement:

 2010 – First consular nomination: Received his first nomination as Honorary Consul of the Republic of Malawi to Germany, providing a formal channel to support Malawian interests and diaspora engagement.
-See News Article: Flood Disaster in Malawi - Donations Urgently Needed, Oderberg-Aktuell
+See Flood Disaster in Malawi - Donations Urgently Needed, Oderberg-Aktuell

 2012 – Economic advisory in the EU: Uplifted by then President Dr. Joyce Banda and engaged as an Economic Advisor, while serving as Honorary Consul to the Kingdom of Belgium in the European Union context.

 Subsequent years – Expanded advisory roles: Served as Diplomatic Advisor to the Kingdom of Lesotho and its mission in Berlin, and as Special Advisor for the Union of the Comoros and its mission in Brussels, while contributing to engagements related to Botswana and Guinea-Bissau.
+He also provides counsel to presidential candidates and develops campaign strategies.

 External partners and media reports have described him as: